jskumaar/jskumaar.github.io/_pages/about.md

 - Modeling human behavior to enable robots to interpret human intentions, actions, and mental states, ensuring safe and effective interactions in dynamic, real-world environments.
 - Designing explainable decision-making frameworks that make autonomous systems' behavior intuitive and transparent to human users, fostering trust and collaboration in both dyadic and group settings.

-In my current postdoc at CMU, I examine how robots should communicate their decision-making process (abstracted as reward function weights) with a group of people, particularly in a human-robot team setting to improve learning, trust, and team performance.
+In my current postdoc at CMU, I investigate how robots should communicate their decision-making process, abstracted as reward function weights, in  human-robot groups.
+My work focuses on designing machine teaching frameworks that adaptively explain robot behavior to groups by modeling their individual and aggregated group beliefs using particle filters.
+These closed-loop strategies select demonstrations based on evolving team understanding, improving policy learning.
+I also study how humans respond to unexpected or faulty system behaviors, particularly in automated vehicles.
+Using multimodal data including facial expressions, audio, and physiological signals I develop techniques to detect subtle emotional cues such as surprise, confusion, and frustration.
+This line of work enables real-time identification of system-user expectation mismatches and trust breakdowns, laying the foundation for behavior-aware, trust-sensitive autonomy that can adaptively respond to user needs.

 <h4>Education</h4>
 <ul>